 TNA have set up an ongoing reporting mechanism, the Record Transfer Report, to enable them to monitor departments' progress with the transition and compliance with the change.
 This will be reported annually to the Lord Chancellor.

-The May 2013 Record Transfer Report for the ONS has been completed by the Records Management team in conjunction with their Information Management Consultant at TNA.
+The May 2014 Record Transfer Report for the ONS has been completed by the Records Management team in conjunction with their Information Management Consultant at TNA.
 It will form the baseline for the transition period.

 Some examples of ONS (or its predecessor departments) records selected by TNA in previous years include: